Get insider access

 Notable Mentions

-• LG 34GS95QE-B: The LG 34GS95QE-B is a 34-inch ultrawide OLED that's a good alternative to the Dell Alienware AW3423DWF if you want something with a higher 240Hz refresh rate.
-However, with a WOLED panel, it doesn't display the same vivid colors as the QD-OLED panel of the Dell.
-See our review
+The LG 34GS95QE-B is a high-end 34-inch ultrawide OLED that's a good alternative to the Dell Alienware AW3423DWF if you want something with a higher 240Hz refresh rate.
+However, with a WOLED panel, colors aren't as vivid as on the Dell.

 • LG 40WP95C-W: The LG 40WP95C-W is a 40-inch office-oriented monitor that competes with the Dell U4025QW.
 It's a good alternative if you want something cheaper but has fewer features.
 See our review